Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 #### Radio main.c

 The changes to the project's `main.c` are a bit more involved than the simple examples above.

+For the `simple_rail_without_hal` example:

+	$MODDABLE/build/devices/gecko/project/radio/simple_rail_without_hal/main.c

+For the `simple_trx_with_fifo` example:

+	$MODDABLE/build/devices/gecko/project/radio/simple_trx_with_fifo/main.c

-Copy the file `$MODDABLE/build/devices/gecko/project/radio/main.c` into your Simplicity Studio's simple_trx project, replacing the existing `main.c`.
+Copy the particular `main.c` file into your Simplicity Studio's project, replacing the existing `main.c`.

 Continue with *__Build xs_gecko.a archive__* above.